Iridium(III) chloride: Preparation

 Hydrated iridium trichloride is obtained by heating hydrated iridium(III) oxide with hydrochloric acid.

 Structure

 Like the related rhodium compound, IrCl3 adopts the structure seen for aluminium chloride.
 This is the monoclinic α polymorph.
 A rhombohedral β polymorph also exists.
 Both polymorphs have effectively the same anion lattice but differ in the octahedral interstices the iridium ions occupy.

-Uses
+The α polymorph converts to the β polymorph when heated to around 650 °C.

+The structure of the trihydrate has not been elucidated yet.

+Reactions and uses

-Industrially, most iridium complexes are generated from ammonium hexachloroiridate or the related chloroiridic acid (H2IrCl6) as these salts are the most common commercial forms of iridium chlorides.
+Industrially, most iridium complexes are generated from ammonium hexachloroiridate or the related chloroiridic acid (H2IrCl6).
+The Cativa process, source of most of the world's acetic acid relies on such catalysts.

+Hydrated iridium(III) chloride is used in the for the preparation of other iridium complexes such as Vaska's complex, trans-[IrCl(CO)(PPh3)2].
+With the presence of the chloride anion, it forms hexachloroiridate(III), and produces hexachloroiridate(IV) in aqua regia.
+The trihydrate react with ammonia to form ammine complexes, such as pentaamminechloroiridium(III) chloride, formulated [IrCl(NH3)5]Cl2.
+It also reacts with concentrated ammonium hydroxide at 150 °C to form the fully ammoniated complex, [Ir(NH3)6]Cl3.
+The hydrate can also form complexes upon reaction with bipyridine, acetonitrile, and pyridine.

-Hydrated iridium(III) chloride is used in the laboratory for the preparation of other iridium compounds such as Vaska's complex, trans-[IrCl(CO)(PPh3)2].
-Alkene complexes such as cyclooctadiene iridium chloride dimer and chlorobis(cyclooctene)iridium dimer can also be prepared by heating the trichloride with the appropriate alkene in water/alcohol mixtures.
+Alkene complexes such as cyclooctadiene iridium chloride dimer and chlorobis(cyclooctene)iridium dimer can also be prepared by heating the hydrate with the appropriate alkene in water/alcohol mixtures.

+Decomposition

+The trihydrate decomposes to the anhydrous form at 200 °C, which then oxidizes in air at 763 °C to iridium(IV) oxide, which then decomposes to iridium metal at 1070 °C. However, under hydrogen, it is directly reduced at 190 °C to iridium metal: